Black fraternity and engineers group pull conventions out of Florida, over state's "racist policies"

 - Tim Scott rebukes DeSantis over Florida's Black history curriculum

-The fraternity's move came a few weeks after members of the National Society of Black Engineers announced the group will no longer be holding its 2024 convention in Orlando as previously planned..
-The "political climate in Florida seeks to undermine" what NSBE stands for, the organization told Spectrum News.
+The fraternity's move came a few weeks after members of the National Society of Black Engineers announced the group will no longer be holding its 2024 convention in Florida as previously planned.

-"When we're looking at all that's going on down in Florida right now, we're thinking about, 'Is that the backdrop we want for this celebration?'"
-Avery Layne, NSBE's chairperson, told Inside Higher Ed.
+"We're celebrating our 50th annual convention in 2024 and decided after much deliberation that the environment in Florida would not be conducive to an ideal membership experience nor an ideal setting for such a milestone event," Avery Layne, NSBE's chairperson, said in a statement.

+"This is an example of what a revolution looks like in modern-day terms," the group's CEO Janeen Uzzell said in a statement.
+"It's about young people having the ability to pivot and change course of direction."

+The event would have brought millions of dollars in visitor revenue to the Orlando area, the group told CBS MoneyWatch on Thursday.

-Layne and Lonzer III are referring, in part, to the recent actions by Florida's education board to censor the teaching of African American history.
-Some of the curriculum changes include a positive spin on slavery that includes lessons on the how "slaves developed skills" that could be used for "personal benefit," according to a copy of the state's academic standards reviewed by CBS News.
+Both organizations are responding, in part, to the recent actions by Florida's education board to censor the teaching of African American history.
+Some of the curriculum changes entail a positive spin on slavery that includes lessons on the how "slaves developed skills" that could be used for "personal benefit," according to a copy of the state's academic standards reviewed by CBS News.
 Such modifications, combined with Florida and Governor Ron DeSantis' reluctance to offer critical race theory classes, pushed the NAACP in May to issue a travel advisory against the state, labeling it "openly hostile" to African Americans.

 Other groups may follow